hoopfere/FlyGroomA/README.md

 5. Install MATLAB Runtime to Program Files folder.
 6. Installation can take several minutes.
 7. After installation, open FlyGroomA app from the Applications menu.

+# Testing FlyGroomA
+Download the Example Data folder for text files and behav_param.csv files to test the software